jacsmith21/pretty-json/README.md

 * Note: "node" is an Obj or an Array.
 * Note : only tested in Chrome & FireFox.

+## Building
+The library is built using python with jsmin.
+To build the comprssed file:

+1. Go to the build folder
+2. `$ pip install -r requirements.txt`
+3. Run build.py using python 3

 ## Testing

 Mocha and Chai are used to test this library.
 To run the tests: